 Folate can also be measured as the amount in the red blood cells.
-This test may be a better way than the plasma test to measure the amount of folate stored in the body.
 The amount of folate in red blood cells measures the level when the cell was made, as much as 4 months earlier.
 This level is not usually affected by the amount of folate and folic acid in your diet each day.
-It is a more accurate way to measure the body's level of folate.

 A folate test may be done to:

 - Check for the cause of anemia.
 A folate test is often done at the same time as a test for vitamin B12 levels because a lack of either vitamin may cause anemia.

 - Check for malnutrition or problems absorbing (malabsorption) folate.

 - See if treatment for folate deficiency or vitamin B12 deficiency is working.

 - See if the folate level is high enough to prevent certain birth defects.